ydelloyd/Marketplace/README.md

 ### TODO - If time permits, some pertinent things to consider
 0. NX integration to share models and components between applications
+1. Integration with users table with login functionality and user linking
-1. A static database so data can continue to persist and regressions can be created to interact with the data
+2. A static database so data can continue to persist and regressions can be created to interact with the data
-2. Optimized queries and bid/job storage
+3. Optimized queries and bid/job storage
-3. Cleaner validations and more data provided in the front end for the end user
+4. Cleaner validations and more data provided in the front end for the end user
-4. Deployed remote environment for end to end integration tests
+5. Deployed remote environment for end to end integration tests
-5. Cypress-like testing for UI
+6. Cypress-like testing for UI

 ### Application Technical Decisions
 Technology provided was the React - Express - Sqlite stack